Mochimochi07/Readme/FAQ/FAQS.md

 They're uncomfortablle because of my extreme belief in things.
 Ever heard of Samson and Delilah? yeah, that but im still a christian even without the vow.
 I customized my vow so me and other people couldnt destroy it easily.
-Time and Spirit is my friend so its a good thing that theyre around.
+Time and Spirit are my friend so its a good thing that theyre around.

 •What Type of programming language do you use mainly.
 > I mainly use Golang for static and Now im learning PHP for dynamic.